DevExpress/dotnet-eud/interface-elements-for-desktop/articles/report-designer/report-designer-for-winforms/use-report-elements/use-cross-tabs.md

 * [Layout Options](use-cross-tabs/layout-options.md)

-    Shows how to adjust control size, change header text, and customize the control's appearance.
+    Shows how to adjust Cross Tab size, change header text, and customize the control's appearance.